david-a-wheeler/railroader/docs/warning_types/cross_site_scripting/index.markdown

     <%= params[:query].html_safe %>

-Brakeman looks for several situations that can allow XSS.
+Railroader looks for several situations that can allow XSS.
 The simplest is like the example above: a value from the `params` or `cookies` is being directly output to a view.
 In such cases, it will issue a warning like:

     Unescaped parameter value near line 3: params[:query]

-By default, Brakeman will also warn when a parameter or cookie value is used as an argument to a method, the result of which is output unescaped to a view.
+By default, Railroader will also warn when a parameter or cookie value is used as an argument to a method, the result of which is output unescaped to a view.

 For example: